-I hope that you are all well and in good spirits.
 I have now returned to Thailand again and I'm in a place called Chiang Kong, which is on the Mekhong river bordering Laos.
 Its been nearly 3 months since I left and it feels good to be back.
 Almost like returning home.
 I had just arrived in Vientiane in Laos when I wrote my last email and I stayed there for over 1 week.
 There wasn't really very much to see there but I met some really cool people there, including Hans (Kiwi Experience and the Ritz in Melbourne) and had a TOP time.

 After Vientiane I travelled 4 hours north to a town called Vang Vieng.
 Lots of people say there don't like it here because its too touristy but I stayed for 2 days and I enjoyed it.
 The good thing about places that are touristy is that there's lots of other people to meet, good bars and restaurants and more activities to do.
 The main thing to do here is 'tubing', where you get a big inner-tube from out of tyre and float down the river.
 It was good fun and there was lots of stops where you could get beer and it was a good way to meet lots of people.
 I managed to lose my sandals but thats too long a story to tell.

 I next travelled up to a place called Luang Prabang which is about 6 hours further north.
 The bus journey itself was woth coming here for because the scenery was awesome.
 Its probably the most scenic bus journey I have ever taken.
 Its also full of backpackers but again I had a good time and met lots of interesting people.
 There is some awesome waterfalls nearby but I forgot about them until I had left.